 It may take longer but I find holding the iron on the opposite side of the wire produces a better joint.

-Finally, a reliable soldering iron and solder with of the correct mix is vital to good soldering and I covered the best of each for use around model railways here.
+Finally, a reliable soldering iron and solder with of the correct mix is vital to good soldering and you won’t go wrong with this soldering iron and solder.